 - Concept Mapping Tools

-- 4faculty.org, an online professional development network of resources and learning modules designed specifically for the needs of community college faculty, has a list of good links:
+- 4faculty.org, a network of professional development resources and learning modules designed specifically for the needs of community college faculty

 - Short Introduction to Classroom Assessment

-- British Columbia Institute of Technology's longstanding "How To" series' introduction to classroom assessment is a superb and very useful.
-It covers the basics of classroom assessment and includes a quick guide to planning an appropriate project.
+- British Columbia Institute of Technology's longstanding "How To" series' introduction to classroom assessment covers the basics of classroom assessment and includes a quick guide to planning an appropriate project.